Include any drugs, herbs, or vitamins you bought without a prescription

 During the days before the surgery:

-Ten days before the surgery, your child may be asked to stop taking aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), warfarin (Coumadin), and other drugs like these.
+Ten days before the surgery, your child may be asked to stop taking aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), warfarin (Coumadin), and other medicines like these.

-Ask your child’s doctor which drugs your child should still take on the day of the surgery.
+Ask your child's provider which medicines your child should still take on the day of the surgery.

 On the day of the surgery:

-Your child will usually be asked not to drink or eat anything for several hours before the surgery.
+Your child will most often be asked not to drink or eat anything for several hours before the surgery.

-Give your child any drugs your doctor told you to give your child with a small sip of water.
+Give your child any medicines your provider told you to give your child with a small sip of water.

-Your child's doctor or nurse will tell you when to arrive at the hospital.
+Your child's provider will tell you when to arrive at the hospital.

 After the Procedure